 Thanks to Larry Fitzgerald's record seven playoff touchdown receptions, the 2008 Cardinals transformed from 9-7 into a postseason menace.
 This game progressed slowly, but James Harrison's 100-yard all-or-nothing INT return provided a massive swing for the Steelers.
 However, Pittsburgh was no match for Fitz in the fourth quarter.
 The second of the future Hall of Famer's two scores completed a Cardinals 13-point comeback.
 But MVP Santonio Holmes carried the Steelers to victory, recording 73 yards and the game-winning touchdown on the ensuing drive.
 Another 300-plus-yard Kurt Warner Super Bowl effort went for naught.

 Not only did the Bills not have Jim Kelly in this game, but they also lost Thurman Thomas midway through.
 Frank Reich nevertheless led the greatest comeback in league history — a 32-point rally over an Oilers team that beat Buffalo a week before.
-Warren Moon threw four first-half TD passes, but Jack Pardee's Run and Shoot attack cooled after amassing the seemingly bulletproof 35-3 lead.
+Warren Moon threw four first-half TD passes, but Jack Pardee's Run and Shoot attack cooled after amassing a seemingly bulletproof 35-3 lead.
 Reich found Andre Reed three times in the second half to give the Bills a 38-35 lead.
-While Moon helped the Oilers salvage OT, his extra-period INT to Nate Odomes set up Steve Christie's game-winning field goal to start another Bills Super Bowl run.
+While Moon helped the Oilers salvage OT, Nate Odomes' extra-period INT set up Steve Christie's game-winning field goal to start another Bills Super Bowl run.

 This Falcons unraveling remains stupefying.
-Kyle Shanahan's offense still moved the ball mid-collapse, twice into field goal range, but could not score any points after the floodgates opened.
+Kyle Shanahan's offense still moved the ball mid-collapse but could not score any points after the floodgates opened.
 The signature game for Tom Brady's GOAT case featured the Patriots icon throwing a pick-six in falling behind 28-3 and atoning for it with a masterful fourth quarter.
-The Falcons twice backed themselves out of field goal range, via penalty, and the Pats did not let them off the hook.
-Brady threw for 466 yards against a shell-shocked defense and guided the overtime walk-off drive that James White punctuated with his third touchdown.
+The Falcons twice backed themselves out of field goal range, via penalty, and the Pats did not let them off the hook in what became the NFL's most crushing loss.
+Brady threw for 466 yards against a shell-shocked defense and guided the overtime walk-off drive that James White punctuated with his third TD.

 Although Johnny Unitas and Raymond Berry were masterful in "The Greatest Game Ever Played," the contest itself did not match the legendary duo's work.
 The Colts and Giants combined for six lost fumbles at Yankee Stadium that day, but the game brought momentous swings.
 The Giants erased a 14-3 deficit via Charlie Conerly's 15-yard pass to Frank Gifford, but Unitas directed a game-tying drive that left players confused when a field goal knotted the score at regulation's end.
 The first sudden-death playoff game ended after the Colts, who did not win the OT coin toss, marched 79 yards to set up Alan Ameche's 1-yard TD.

 Like the 1958 title game, 1981's NFC decider was a turnover mess.
 The 49ers and Cowboys combined for nine, the hosts committing six.
 Still, San Francisco's defense helped set up its offense for a rather notable NFL moment.
 The drive itself was not as surgical as Joe Montana's Super Bowl XXIII sojourn, with the 49ers running frequently against the Cowboys' dime defense.
-Obviously, it ended with the most famous reception in NFC history — "The Catch," courtesy of Dwight Clark — but 49ers cornerback Eric Wright narrowly preventing Drew Pearson from a stunning response adds appeal to this classic.
+Obviously, San Francisco's march ended with an iconic reception — "The Catch," courtesy of Dwight Clark — but 49ers cornerback Eric Wright narrowly preventing Drew Pearson from a stunning counter strike adds appeal to this classic.

 This century's defining game lands here despite its low score.
 The 2007 championship's stakes — the Giants denying the Patriots open-and-shut "greatest team ever" status — and final moments elevate this defensive battle's standing.
 Tom Brady's methodical 80-yard drive that ended with an easy Randy Moss TD gave the Pats a glimpse at 19-0.
 But Eli Manning's 83-yard answer combining seminal standard football sequences with David Tyree raising the big-stage degree-of-difficulty bar to a stunning place makes this Super Bowl one of the league's most important nights.
 So much happened in these final moments that Plaxico Burress' clincher is an afterthought — a sign this game was pretty good.

 A true stunner.
-Dan Fouts and Dolphins backup Don Strock combined to pass for 836 yards and seven touchdowns.
+Dan Fouts and Dolphins backup Don Strock combined for 836 passing yards and seven touchdowns.
 The Chargers blew a 24-0 lead and needed a late strip, a fluky Fouts-to-James Brooks final-minute touchdown and a Kellen Winslow blocked field goal to send this second-round game to overtime.
-The game also included Miami's half-ending hook-and-ladder — a Duriel Harris-to-Tony Nathan flip — and Winslow playing through injury en route to a then-playoff-record 13-catch night.
-Rolf Benirschke's 29-yard field goal sent the Chargers to Cincinnati, where they lost in the coldest wind-chill game ever.
-Nevertheless, the "Epic in Miami" was Air Coryell's pinnacle.
+This night also included Miami's half-ending hook-and-ladder — a Duriel Harris-to-Tony Nathan flip — and Winslow playing through injury en route to a then-playoff-record 13-catch night.
+Rolf Benirschke's 29-yard field goal sent the Bolts to Cincinnati, where they lost the coldest wind-chill game ever.
+Nevertheless, the "Epic in Miami" was Air Coryell's pinnacle and the NFL's signature shootout.